isoraqathedh/bocproc/README.md

   or the symbol `:NEXT` followed by a specificity.
   * If it is a plist of specificities, then reserve the page number as specified by the specificities.
-    For example, `(:PAGE 5 :SUBPAGE 6)` reserves that exact page number.
+    For example, `("boc" :PAGE 5 :SUBPAGE 6)` reserves that exact page number in the "boc" series.
     Three special values can be used instead of a number:
     * `:FIRST`, a shorthand for the minimum possible value it can take,
     * `:NEXT`, the next available value, or